logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/version-history/features-added-to-testarchitect-license-server-8-4-5/linux.md

 ## License Server

-**New features**
+New features

--   **Support for the TestArchitect image on Docker**: Every licensed machine is now presented by its computer name and IP address followed by session ID.
+-   Support for the TestArchitect image on Docker: Every licensed machine is now presented by its computer name and IP address followed by session ID.